Our Guide to the Alberta Health Services

 Optometrist, dentist and podiatrist coverage under AHCIP

-When the charge for a dental, optometry, or dentistry service exceeds the benefit limit, you will be responsible for the difference in cost.
+When the charge for a dental, optometry, or dentistry service exceeds the benefit limit, you must pay the difference in cost.
 These services can be expensive which can lead to unforeseen financial stress.
-It is strongly recommended you obtain a private health insurance plan to avoid unexpected out-of-pocket costs.
+We strongly recommend that you obtain private health care in Alberta to avoid unexpected out-of-pocket costs.

-There are many treatments that the Alberta Health Care Insurance Plan does not cover:
+There is a sizeable number of treatments that the Alberta Health Care Insurance Plan does not cover:

 • Complementary or alternative medical treatments, such as a chiropractor, massage therapist, naturopath, nutritionist or social worker